liquidprompt/liquidprompt/README.md

 Most of the display is prepared in the `__set_bash_prompt` function, apart from features that needs several colors (such as the load colormap).
-You can sort what you want to see by editing the PS1 variable here.
+You can sort what you want to see by editing the `PS1` variable here.

 ## KNOWN LIMITATIONS AND BUGS

+* detached sessions only looks for `screen`, a `tmux` support would be nice…
 * Does not display the number of commits to be pushed in Mercurial repositories.
 * Subversion repository cannot display commits to be pushed, this is a limitation of the Subversion versionning model.